Poezedoez/NearestNeighBERT/README.md

 # NearestNeighBERT

 ### Installing
 Download and unpack the zip.
-In the working directory, install the module using:
+In the NearestNeighBERT directory, install the module using:
 ```
 pip install .
 ```